ProForm is a leader in the home treadmill game and their Pro 9000 shines as their most advanced treadmill to date.

 I’d expect to spend a few hours getting this treadmill assembled.

-Many users suggested paying for professional assembly- probably not a bad idea if you have the extra cash for it and want to save yourself a little headache.
+Many users suggested paying for professional assembly- probably not a bad idea if you have the extra cash for it and want to save yourself a little headache, but certainly not necessary.

-The ProForm SMART Pro 9000 comes with the following warranty:
+The ProForm Pro 9000 comes with the following warranty: